Dive Like a Pro: Let’s Talk Neutral Buoyancy Control

 Use the aforementioned technique to descend as you maintain eye contact with your dive leader and your buddy.
 Your dive leader will be trying to ask if you are okay.
 If you or your buddy have ear issues upon descent it is important to communicate that immediately so that the group doesn’t continue until everyone is ready.
-If you have to wait for other people to get down, try to practice hovering with your breathing instead of sinking all the way to the bottom.
+If you have to wait for other people to get down, try to practice hovering with your breathing instead of sinking to the bottom.
 With that said, stay close to your dive leader.
 If there is current, then the bottom might be the safest place to wait for other divers.

 As you move along the coral pick visual references.
 Tell yourself that you are not going to rise above or below your visual reference.
 If your body is positioned properly then your breathing should do the rest of the work.
 If you start to sink take a big breath.
 If you start rising above your reference then exhale fully.
-After awhile your eyes will naturally pick references that keep you aware of where you are in the water.
-This is not only important for maintaining neutral buoyancy, it also keeps you focused on having zero contact with the reef.
+After a while, your eyes will naturally pick references that keep you aware of where you are in the water.
+This is not only important for maintaining neutral buoyancy, but it also keeps you focused on having zero contact with the reef.

 If you see your dive leader being careless with the reef or the sea life, don’t be afraid to speak up about it.
 If you see fellow divers exercising little awareness above and/or below the water feel free to give them a few hints.
 The more we speak up and call out unacceptable behavior, the more we can contribute to preserving these awe-inspiring eco-systems.

 Perfect Your Buoyancy with Banyan Tree Divers!